 Transferring files from GoPro to a phone

 First thing first, you want to have your files copied from your GoPro to your mobile.

 There are a number of different ways to do it.
 For me, the easiest and quickest way is to simply take out the SD card from the GoPro and put on your phone.
 If you are using one which has a microSD slot that is.

-For mobiles which do not have a microSD slot, such as the iPhone for example, you will need to use a microSD adapter which will connect to your phone’s port.
+For mobiles that do not have a microSD slot, such as the iPhone for example, you will need to use a microSD adapter that will connect to your phone’s port.